 New This Summer

-As the summer has only recently ended, we are still planning on what will be new for the season of 2022.
-This is currently just a sneak-peek into some of the things that we are planning for 2022:
+Here is a sneak-peek into some of the things that we are planning for 2022:

 Chippewa Trading Post Remodel

 Campers of our Chippewa Camp should be excited for the Trading Post's remodel.
-While we aren't ready to share what specifically is changing and what it will look like, you can expect it to feel like a brand new building on the inside.
+It will have new lighting, new cladding on the inner walls, be a bit bigger, be insulated, etc. While we aren't ready to share what specifically is changing and what it will look like, you can expect it to feel like a brand new building on the inside.

 Food Service Changes